Our clinics offer a wide range of fertility treatments based on your needs.

 Harmony Testing is risk-free, non-invasive prenatal testing carried out after 10 weeks of pregnancy and consists of a blood test that analyses DNA from the foetus that circulates in the mother’s blood.

 Egg or sperm donation can be the only chance of a baby for thousands of people.
-If you are interested in becoming a donor, please contact your local clinic.
+If you are interested in becoming an egg donor, please contact your local clinic.
+If you are interested in becoming a sperm donor, click here.

 We offer several procedures that can work alongside the treatments described above.